Atlanta

 Milton is gaining strength in the Gulf of Mexico as it continues to move toward Florida, according to the National Hurricane Center’s latest update.

-The National Hurricane Center said Hurricane Milton is still a Category 4 storm.
+The National Hurricane Center said Hurricane Milton was a Category 3 storm on Wednesday afternoon.

 As Floridians continue to evacuate, it’s clear that going by air will not be likely by Wednesday morning.